RevenueCat/docs/docs/integrations/integrations.md

 Although RevenueCat can parse historical subscription data for charts and data exports, **historical subscription changes do not generate events into any integrations**.
 If a historical subscription is sent to RevenueCat, an event will be generated for the latest event that occurred only.
 This way, any downstream systems can have the latest subscription state synced even if the complete subscription event history is not present.

+For non-renewable products in iOS, we send events for all historical purchases that happened in the past 30 days.

 ## Debugging Integrations

 Each integration configuration page in the RevenueCat dashboard will display a realtime feed of the most recently dispatched events.
 Expanding an event here will display the request body sent by RevenueCat along with the response code and message received from the destination.